Euro 2020 - What is Cristiano Ronaldo’s salary?

 Cristiano Ronaldo is the leading goalscorer at the European Championship going into the knockout phase of the competition.

-Portugal finished as runners-up in Group F, with their star man Ronaldo scoring five goals against Hungary, Germany and France.
+Portugal finished third in Group F, with their star man Ronaldo scoring five goals against Hungary, Germany and France.

 They will face Belgium in the round of 16 in Seville on Sunday, as Portugal attempt to defend the crown they claimed at Euro 2016.